tarahmarie/gfcrc/gf_definition.md

 # A good faith vulnerability researcher is someone who:

-1. Examines application and system vulnerabilities, conducts research on emerging threats and vulnerabilities, provides mitigation recommendations, and reports their findings to an organization or to the public
+1. Examines application and system vulnerabilities, conducts research on emerging threats and vulnerabilities, provides mitigation recommendations, and reports their findings to a vulnerability owner or to the public

 1. Does not intentionally damage property in the pursuit of vulnerabilities (viewing, copying, or disseminating data is not damage)